 – tubes/bottles that you can not get any additional product out of

-– sunscreen that is more than 2 years old
+– sunscreen that is more than two years old

-– trial size products that you are not going to use (might move a few to your travel bags)
+– trial size products that you are not going to use (put them in your travel bags rather than a drawer)

 – anything that is broken, ripped or damaged

 Clean your makeup brushes, combs, hairbrushes and other things.
 Place toothbrushes, combs and brushes in the dishwasher for a click clean.
 (Do not do this if your product has a wooden handle).
 Make sure you remove the hair before doing this.

 Use a gentle soap and warm water to clean your makeup brushes.
 Don’t be too forceful or scrub too hard or you may ruin them.
 Fill your sink with a little Dawn liquid soap and hot water.
 Soak the brushes for 20 minutes.
 Then, use your finger and gently massage the bristles to remove the build-up.
 Rinse with hot water and squeeze out as much water as you can.

 Then, “brush” a towel.
 It will remove some of the excess water and any residual make-up.
 Let them dry thoroughly before using (usually overnight).If you have high-end brushes, make sure you research how to properly clean them, so that you do not ruin them.